Schrier Law Group logo

 Several elements, including but not limited to whether you were operating an Uber vehicle or a passenger, will determine whether you are eligible for PIP coverage.

-When the correct insurer denies coverage or refuses to honor the driver’s or the passenger’s coverage under their insurance policy, there are differences to be made for certain cases and lawsuits may need to be launched against particular insurers.
-One of the key questions that determine which insurance must give coverage frequently revolves around whether the Uber or Lyft driver was working while driving a fare or whether the driver was operating their car while not working for Uber or Lyft.
-When we find that the appropriate insurer has declined to fulfill its obligations to provide coverage, whether under the policy for Uber or Lyft drivers or under the businesses’ policy, it concerns us at Schrier Law Group.
+When the correct insurer denies coverage or refuses to honor the driver’s or the passenger’s coverage under their insurance policy, there are differences to be made for certain cases, and lawsuits may need to be launched against particular insurers.
+One key question determining which insurance must give coverage frequently revolves around whether the Uber or Lyft driver was working while driving a fare or whether the driver was operating their car while not working for Uber or Lyft.
+When our rideshare accident attorney in Florida finds the appropriate insurer has declined to fulfill its obligations to provide coverage, whether under the policy for Uber or Lyft drivers or under the businesses’ policy, it concerns us at Schrier Law Group.

-The problem of Lyft and Uber drivers’ liability and how a case is ran is still a tricky subject.
-Don’t try to tackle it all on your own, contact an experienced rideshare accident lawyer at Schrier Law Group today by dialing 1-800-700-PAUL.
-We look forward to getting you the justice you deserve.
+The problem of Lyft and Uber drivers’ liability and how a case runs is still tricky.
+Don’t try to tackle it all alone; contact an experienced rideshare accident lawyer at Schrier Law Group today by dialing 1-800-700-PAUL.

 Black and white rideshare pick up zone sign